We the Workers of the World

 “Look, Boss, I do not produce my daily excellence because I’m competing with China.
 Competing for what, an empire of control in the refrigerator market?
 Boss, WOOP is also about your working less and your share of everything we make.”

-A servant’s life and a Profit’s pittance for the world?
+A servant’s life and a Profit’s rationed pittance—or the world?

 As WOOP days go on, the people still too frightened to share in it are not only working more and harder.
 They see that fired or penalized WOOP participants are not just surviving, but living different lives.